Workflow-Manager-admin/petconnect-18446-58b82786/reactjs_frontend/README.md

 # Troubleshooting Connectivity

-- If you get "localhost refused to connect", check:
+- If you get "Failed to fetch" or CORS errors, or see "localhost refused to connect", check:
-  - The FastAPI backend is running and accessible at the URL set in `.env`.
+  - The FastAPI backend is running and accessible at the URL set in `.env` (or the default above).
   - The frontend React app is restarted after changes to `.env`.
   - The browser console/network tab for CORS/network errors.
-  - Your `package.json` for a `"proxy"` field (for local dev, when running backend at `localhost`, recommended for avoiding CORS).
+  - Your `package.json` for a `"proxy"` field (for local dev, when running backend at `localhost`, recommended for avoiding some CORS issues).
   - That the URL in `.env` is reachable in your browser (not blocked by firewall or misconfigured port).
+  - That your backend FastAPI server CORS is configured to allow requests from your frontend (see developer/server docs for CORS settings).

 ## .env Example

 ```
-REACT_APP_BACKEND_URL=https://vscode-internal-3415-beta.beta01.cloud.kavia.ai:3001
+REACT_APP_BACKEND_URL=https://vscode-internal-2193-beta.beta01.cloud.kavia.ai:3001
 ```

 - Make sure there are no extra spaces or quotes in the value!